stashkov/inhibitor_graph_v1.5/README.md

 ![alt text][stable_build] ![alt text][climate]

-# What is this?
-Signal2RGraph is a biological tool, that helps to calculate all EFM (elementary flux modes) in a given metabolic pathway.
+__Signal2RGraph__ is a biological tool, that helps to calculate all EFM (elementary flux modes) in a given metabolic pathway.